ahoys/discaptcha/readme.md

 ## Permissions

-The bot requires the "Administrator" permission and the role should be on top of the other roles (first priority).
+The bot requires the "Administrator" permission.

 Security wise, it's a good idea to give this role only to Discaptcha.